Hope Wilson: Storylines

 In 1996, Victor suffered injuries from a gunshot wound.
 He left town after his recovery, and he visited Hope in Kansas.
 She was then married to Cliff Wilson, who adopted Victor Jr. and changed his name to Victor Adam Wilson.
 Victor spent time with his son during his visit, but Cliff was adamant that the boy believed that he was his father.
 Victor soon returned to Genoa City and his longtime love, Nikki.
-Suddenly, Victor received word that Cliff was killed in a tractor accident (This was changed to a drunk driving accident as cause of death in 2020).
+Suddenly, Victor received word that Cliff was killed in a tractor crash (This was changed to a drunk driving incident as cause of death in 2020).
 He went to Kansas to support Hope, who was devastated when Cliff died from his injuries in 1996.
 Nikki ended her relationship with Victor when she believed that he left her for Hope.
 She then met Dr. Joshua Landers, and the two spontaneously married soon after.
 Victor decided to bring Hope and Victor Jr. back to Genoa City with him.
 He renovated the Newman Penthouse for Hope so that her blindness would not impede her navigational skills.
-Still, Hope didn't fit very well in Victor's big-city lifestyle.
+Still, Hope didn't fit well in Victor's big-city lifestyle.
 She soon returned to Kansas with Victor Jr. in 1997.